ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### FastFind Library

-We have explored screen analysis functions that provided by AutoIt itself.
-Now we will investigate an external tools provided by third-party libraries.
+We have explored screen analysis functions that are provided by AutoIt itself.
+Now we will investigate external tools that are provided by third-party libraries.

-[**FastFind**](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/) provides advanced functions for searching pixels on a screen.
+[**FastFind**](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/) library provides advanced functions for searching pixels on a screen.
 The library's functions can be called from both AutoIt scripts and C++ applications.

-These are steps to access the library's functions from AutoIt script:
+These are steps to access the library's functions from an AutoIt script:

 1\.
 Create a project directory for your project for example with **FFDemo** name.